-The next component is a Python \textit{runtime cold-start} overhead for the first time any function executes on a new container.
+The next component is Python \textit{runtime cold-start} overhead when a function first executes in a new container.
 This loads \textit{all} the functions of the workflow and their dependent packages into container memory since the container is common to the workflow.
 It depends on the size of the packages, and should be constant for that workflow.
 So the inter-function overhead (Fig.~\ref{fig:graph-workload-az-containers-box-split}, difference in blue and yellow bars) should be constant for different function-pairs since the container and runtime overheads are constant.
 However, this is seen to be variable.
 This is because of the \textit{dataflow coldstart}.

 We discern that the first time a message payload passes through the workflow, the system sets up necessary data transfer entities and connections for queues/blobs.
 For small payloads, this is through queues and for large ones through blobs, with the setup overheads being larger for the blob.
-E.g., Fig.~\ref{fig:graph-workload-az-containers-box-split} (and Appendix~\ref{app:cs}, Figs.~\ref{app:fig:funcion-exec-coldstarts}) shows the time for medium payload of Graph and Image that needs a blob and has higher/variable overheads.
-The corresponding overheads using queues for a small payload (Appendix, Fig.~\ref{app:fig:wfs-app-medium-inter-func-new-1:graph} and \ref{app:fig:wfs-app-medium-inter-func-new-2:image}) is smaller and stable at $\approx4.1$s for Graph and $\approx5$s for Image.
+E.g., Fig.~\ref{fig:graph-workload-az-containers-box-split} \modc{(and Appendix~\ref{app:cs}, Fig.~\ref{app:fig:funcion-exec-coldstarts})} shows the time for a medium payload of Graph and Image that needs a blob and has higher/variable overheads.
+The corresponding overheads using queues for a small payload \modc{(Appendix, Fig.~\ref{app:fig:wfs-app-medium-inter-func-new-1:graph} and \ref{app:fig:wfs-app-medium-inter-func-new-2:image})} are smaller and stable at $\approx4.1$s for Graph and $\approx5$s for Image.
 Based on a microbenchmark (Appendix~\ref{app:cs}), the Graph workflow using queues has $1s$ of dataflow overheads while blobs have $8.4$--$19.6s$.
 We are the first to report this.

 \takeaway{ The function cold-start overheads for Azure Durable Functions (AzS and AzN) depend on the size of dynamic packages and models. }